A young Sasha Shulgin in his lab (Photo via Flickr user Lorenzo Tlacaelel)

 "I think it basically just took the edge off everything," he explained.
 "If you were out and you were acting a bit loud, people would think you were weird.
 Being nice to people suddenly became appealing.
 That wasn’t just because we were on drugs and a bit loved up but people were aware of everyone's well-being.
 People thought that everything was going to change.

-"Within six months, everyone I know had given up their jobs and were all doing something creative."
+"Within six months, everyone I'd known had given up their jobs and were all doing something creative."

 On a personal level, I think ecstasy probably made me more romantic.
 It made me see the world in a grander, more episodic way, where the things that happened seemed bigger, meant more to me.
 I think a lot of people would probably agree with that.
 I'm not saying it made me a better person, but it did make me understand being a person better.